 HostPort field in the Inspection output.

 Set the host name to

-32768(or whatever host port it was mapped to), default database and user to
+32768(or whatever host port it was mapped to), the default database and user to

 If necessary, download the driver and test the connection.

-For more information about working with database sources in IntelliJ IDEA, see Databases and SQL.
+For more information about working with database sources in IntelliJ IDEA, refer to Database Tools and SQL.